 Section 1.
 COMMITTEES: The Board of Directors may establish standing committees and appoint special committees as required to achieve the goals of the Foundation.
 All committees so appointed shall keep accurate minutes and records of all meetings and shall report to the Board of Directors at the next meeting.

 Section 2.
 EXECUTIVE COMMITTEE: The officers of the Foundation and one Board member who also is a member of the Board of Trustees of Western Piedmont Community College shall constitute the Executive Committee of Western Piedmont Foundation, Inc. The President of Western Piedmont Community College, or a designee, shall attend all Executive Committee meetings as an ex officio and shall be a-voting member.
+The Vice President/CFO of Western Piedmont Community College shall attend all Executive Committee meetings as an ex officio, non-voting member.
 The Executive Committee shall have and may exercise all of the authority of the Board of Directors between Annual or Special Meetings of the Board in the management of the affairs of the Foundation in accordance with these By-Laws and with programs approved by the Board of Directors.

 Section 3.
 FINANCE COMMITTEE: The President, with the approval of the Board of Directors, shall appoint a Finance Committee to consist of the Treasurer as chairman and three additional Directors for a term of office lasting until the next Annual Meeting or until a successor is duly appointed.
 The Finance Committee shall, subject to such rules and policies as may be established by the Board of Directors, have the responsibility for managing the investments of the Foundation and shall, from time to time, make recommendations to the Executive Committee on ways and means to maximize these investments.